opensearch-project/performance-analyzer-rca/docs/gauntlet.md

 ## Out of Scope
-This framework will not facilitate testing the PerformanceAnalyzer Reader component, writer component and how PerformanceAnalyzer interacts with ElasticSearch.
+This framework will not facilitate testing the PerformanceAnalyzer Reader component, writer component and how PerformanceAnalyzer interacts with OpenSearch.

 ## How to write your own tests using this framework ?
 The RCA-IT is composed of various annotatons that you can use to configure the